danielmarschall/filter_foundry/telegraphics_common/README.md

 A modified version of SVN revision 84 (dated 9 October 2019) is included in the Filter Foundry source repository to simplify the build process.
-There were several improvements and files which are not used by Filter Foundry have been removed.
+There modifications contain several improvements.
+On the other hand, files which are not used by Filter Foundry have been removed.